Regions

 Learn how to list, choose, and configure deployment regions in Andasy.

-Listing Available Regions
+List Available Regions

 andasy regions list

-• The --region CLI flag
+• --region CLI flag

-• The ANDASY_REGION environment variable
+• ANDASY_REGION environment variable

 Configuring Regions in andasy.hcl